WOZ value and valuation

 How can you object?

-Do you think the WOZ assessment is incorrect?
-If so, it is best to call the Public Center first.
-You can also submit a written objection within six weeks of the date of the assessment notice.
-You can also use the objection form.
-You can fill this out via My Opsterland by logging in with your DigiD (does not apply to assessments in the name of companies).
-In your objection you must state the assessment number, the type of tax and the reason for the objection.
+Do you believe the WOZ decision is incorrect?
+If so, it is best to first call the Public Center.
+You can also file an objection within six weeks of the date of the tax assessment notice.
+This can be done digitally viaMijn Opsterland by logging in with your DigiD.
+Businesses can also file an objection by logging in with eHerkenning.
+Your objection must state the assessment number, the type of tax, and the reason for the objection.

 You can also object very easily via: